quixio/quix-streams/docs/python-setup.md

     ```

-Your environment should be ready to run the code\!
+Your environment should be ready to run the code:

 === "MacOS"